 But thinking deeply about what you love is the first step to answering the question, “What should I do with my life?”

 So write down everything you love doing.
+(Here’s a cute journal you can use!)
 Don’t leave anything off the list, even if you doubt its relevance.
 Do you love watching Netflix?
 Write it down.
 Love petting dogs?
 Write that down, too.

 At worst, you’ll be practicing gratitude by acknowledging all the things you love in life.
 At best, you’ll discover what to do with your life.